jojoelfe/deco_lace_template_matching_manuscript/reviews/elife_answers.md

 **Answer:** We benchmarked 2DTM on NVIDIA A6000 GPUs and NVIDIA 3090 GPUs and found negligible differences in performance.
-While purchasing consumer GPUs will certainly be more cost-effective it can be hard to source the required number of consumer GPUs and find manufactures that build high-density rack-mounted systems containing multiple consumer grade GPUs.
+While purchasing consumer GPUs will certainly be more cost-effective, it can be difficult to source the required number of consumer GPUs and find manufactures that build high-density rack-mounted systems containing multiple consumer GPUs.